This delicious cherry nut cake always hits the spot! The easy recipe works with fresh & preserved cherries.

-A wonderfully moist cherry cake with nuts - just made for a cozy coffee get-together!
-The recipe for the nut-cherry cake is also absolutely basic.
-So if you're looking for an easy, quick summer cake, you'll probably find it here 😉
+A wonderfully moist cherry nut cake - just made for a cozy coffee get-together!
+The recipe for the nut cherry cake is also an absolute basic.
+So if you're looking for an easy, quick cake, you probably find it here 😉.

 Taste and Occasion

-Even if the nut cake with cherries tastes best at the moment, the recipe also works with preserved cherries from a jar.
-The result: a great combination of fruity, sweet fruit, and slightly tart, aromatic hazelnuts.
+Cherries and hazelnuts are a true culinary dream team - and because this cherry nut cake is made so quickly, we like the recipe twice!
+Even if the cherry cake with nuts tastes best with fresh ones, the recipe basically also works with preserved cherries from the jar.
+The result: a great combination of pleasant, sweet fruit and slightly tart, aromatic hazelnuts.

-Our own, still young cherry tree in the garden unfortunately has some "problems" this year, to say the least.
-So we are relying on granny's cherries for the cherry-nut cake recipe.
+Our own, still young, cherry tree in the garden, unfortunately, had some "troubles" some years.
+So we rely on grandma's cherries for the cherry nut cake recipe.
 Or those from the jar.
-No matter whether you bake the cherry cake with fresh cherries or preserved cherries, the result is convincing either way.
+Whether you bake the cherry cake with nuts with fresh cherries or preserved ones, the result is convincing either way.

-Bake the cake about 40-45.
-Cover after half an hour if necessary so that it does not get too dark.
+In the end, bake the cake for about 40-45 minutes.
+Cover after half an hour if necessary, so it does not get too dark.

-Often times cherries in the cake sink down, which is what you want to prevent.
-In order to do this, first, dust the cherries with a little flour or roll them in it, they won't sink so easily to the bottom of the cake.
-I also only put part of the fruit under the dough, the rest goes on the dough.
+If you dust the cherries with a bit of flour first or roll them in it, they won't fall so quickly to the bottom of the pie.
+I only fold some of the fruit into the dough.
+The rest goes on top.

 - 2 teaspoons baking powder

-- Preheat oven to 175 degrees top and bottom heat.
-Grease a springform pan and dust with flour.
-Drain cherries or remove seeds from fresh cherries.
+- Preheat oven to 350°F/175°C. Grease a springform pan and dust with flour.
+Drain the cherries or pit them if they are fresh.

-- Beat the soft butter with the sugar until foamy.
-Stir in the eggs one by one.
+- Beat the soft butter with the sugar until fluffy.
+Beat in eggs one at a time until well blended.
 Mix flour with nuts and baking powder.
-Alternately stir in the milk or rum or juice.
-Add so much liquid until the dough falls off the spoon with a hard tear.
+Stir in alternately with the milk or rum, or juice.
+Add enough liquid until the dough falls from the spoon with difficulty tearing.

-- Dust the prepared cherries with some flour.
-Carefully fold about one-third of the dough into the mixture.
-Put the dough into the form and smooth it down.
-Spread the rest of the cherries on top and press in lightly.
+- Dust the prepared cherries with a bit of flour.
+Gently fold about a third into the dough.
+Pour dough into the pan and smooth it out.
+Spread remaining cherries on top and press in lightly.

-- Bake the cake about 40-45.
-Cover after half an hour if necessary so that it does not get too dark.
+- Bake cake for about 40-45 minutes.
+Cover after half an hour if necessary, so it does not get too dark.

+Personally, I think that every single one of our cherry pie recipes is delicious anyway 😉 .
+Be it the cherry crumble cake or the chocolate cherry sheet cake.
 What is your favorite alternative?
 I look forward to your comments!
-And now have fun with my latest cherry cake recipe, easy and fast!
+And now have fun with my latest cherry recipe, easy and quick!